luke-hill/ruby-training/fake_rspec/README.md

 Once you're happy with fixing up existing ones, there is a sample file for you to edit and make your own individual tests in.

+As a rough indicative guide ....
+- The `easy_example.rb` run should be able to report (as a minimum)
+  - The name of the test suite
+  - When the test suite completion has finished
+- The `medium_example.rb` run should report the same data plus console information (Unaffected)
+- The `hard_example.rb` run should be able to additionally report (as a minimum)
+  - The individual name of each test case
+  - The success/failure state of each individual test case
+  - How many tests passed / failed overall

 ## Committing your work

 It's important to commit your work regularly.
 Make sure you are working on a branch, not main.
 Ideally use your commits to keep your own comments and notes about what you've learnt.
 As you work through the exercises we'll try to come back together periodically to discuss.